 Like any other asset, forklifts need a proper preventive maintenance plan to ensure your company achieves its best bottom-line.

-The first step in creating a forklift maintenance plan is to consider what should be inspected and how often those things should be inspected.
+The first step in creating a forklift maintenance plan is to consider what should be inspected and how often.
 These considerations will help you create a plan of action for the future.
 Ask yourself the following:

 - How old are your forklifts? – Older lifts often require more frequent maintenance.